-Embark on a luxury Kruger National Park Safari with Mashalas Travel
+Embark on a Guided Kruger National Park Safari with Mashalas Travel

 Your safety is our main priority, apart from making sure you have the adventure of a lifetime.
 A qualified tour guide will accompany you on your wildlife experience.
 This person will answer any questions and accommodate special requests to the best of their ability.
 In the very rare occasion of an emergency, the Mashalas Travel guide will take the lead to get you out of the situation in the safest possible way.